-When a student with SEND moves to Tibshelf Community School during the academic year, the SENDCo/SEND Team Leaders or Head of Year will contact the previous school to gather information and plan an appropriate transition.
-This may include meetings with staff from the previous school, meetings with parents and the student, structured transition visits, peer buddying, contact with any outside agencies involved to identify an appropriate range of support and interventions to meet the identified SEND.
+When a student with SEN moves to Tibshelf Community School during the academic year, the SENCo/Deputy SENCo will contact the previous school to gather information and plan an appropriate transition.
+This may include meetings with staff from the previous school, meetings with parents and the student, structured transition visits, peer buddying, contact with any outside agencies involved to identify an appropriate range of support and interventions to meet the identified SEN.